ocp-universe/.github/profile/README.md

 ### ⚡ Disclaimer

 This space has NO relation to Red Hat, OpenShift or similar.
-I am not a representative of Red Hat and my views about Red Hat are my own.
+I am not a representative of Red Hat and my views about Red Hat, Red Hat portfolio or any other products are my own.